machinalis/iepy/docs/preprocess.rst

 To find a relation between entities one must first recognize these entities in the text.
 An automatic NER is used to find ocurrences of an entity in the text.

-The default process is the `Stanford Named Entity Recognizer <http://nlp.stanford.edu/software/CRF-NER.shtml>`_ and locates entity ocurrences of the following kinds:
+The default process uses the Stanford NER, check the Stanford CoreNLP's `documentation <http://nlp.stanford.edu/software/corenlp.shtml>`_ to find out which entity kinds are supported, but includes:

     * Location
     * Person
     * Organization
+    * Date
+    * Number
+    * Time
+    * Money
+    * Percent

 This process can be customized to find entities of kinds defined by you.